 Marine Biology is one of many excellent programs in marine and environmental science available at the University of Washington.
+All of these programs can be paired with a Minor in Marine Biology.
 We encourage you to explore related majors to find the program that is the best fit for your interests and career goals.
-Many marine biology minors choose to major in Aquatic & Fishery Sciences, Biology, or Oceanography, but the minor can be paired with any major.

 I am most interested in: …how the marine environment impacts & interacts with life in the ocean